MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

     - Up to 400KB or data per item
 - Batching allows to save latency by reducing the number of API calls
 - Operations are done in parallel by DynamoDB
-- It is possible for a batch to fail, we can retry just the failed items
+- It is possible for a batch to fail, we can retry only the failed items

 ### Reading Data